Unleashing The Fifth Generation kBox: Setting the Standard for User-Driven Innovation

 A Swedish team of scientists (Askling, Karlsson, Thorstensson) proved in 2003, that regular training with eccentric overload, in a flywheel leg curl, decreased the risk of a hamstring injury in elite soccer players during the season.
 The flywheel group had 3 injuries (20%) and the group with no-flywheel had 10 injuries (67%) in 10 months.
 Both test groups comprised of 15 subjects.
 Moreover, both strength and sprinting speed were increased for the flywheel group.
 Increased sprinting speed, in already elite trained subjects, is truly remarkable.

 Kickstart your Flywheel Training with our entry-level kBox model.
 The perfect device for strength training, rehabilitation, injury prevention, and training in general.
-Available with our free Flywheel Training app to design all your kBox workouts.
+Available with our free Exxentric app to help guide you through your workouts.

 Broader range of resistance provided by the lightest kBox model, practical to pack and bring with you on the move.
 Its built-in kMeter feedback system allows you to monitor your progress in real-time.